FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 ## Non-zero loss ratios

-See the "Popularity of non-zero target loss ratios" section above.
+See the "Non-Zero Loss Ratio Goals" section above.

 TODO: Define "trial measurement result classification criteria", or keep reusing long phrases without definitions?

-A search for a load corresponding to a non-zero target loss rate is very similar to a search for Throughput, just the criterion when to increase or decrease the intended load for the next trial measurement uses the comparison of trial loss ratio to the target loss ratio (instead of comparing loss count to zero) Any search algorithm that works for Throughput can be easily used also for non-zero target loss rates, perhaps with small modifications in places where the measured forwarding rate is used.
+A search for a load corresponding to a non-zero loss ratio goal is very similar to a search for Throughput, just the criterion when to increase or decrease the intended load for the next trial measurement uses the comparison of trial loss ratio to the loss ratio goal (instead of comparing loss count to zero) Any search algorithm that works for Throughput can be easily used also for non-zero loss ratios, perhaps with small modifications in places where the measured forwarding rate is used.

-Note that it is possible to search for multiple loss ratio goals if needed.

 ## Concurrent ratio search

-A single trial measurement result can act as an upper bound for a lower target loss ratio, and as a lower bound for a higher target loss ratio at the same time.
+A single trial measurement result can act as an upper bound for a lower loss ratio goal, and as a lower bound for a higher loss ratio goal at the same time.
 This is an example of how it can be advantageous to search for all loss ratio goals "at once", or at least "reuse" trial measurement result done so far.

-Even when a search algorithm is fully deterministic in load selection while focusing on a single loss ratio and trial duration, the choice of iteration order between target loss ratios and trial durations can affect the obtained results in subtle ways.
+Even when a search algorithm is fully deterministic in load selection while focusing on a single loss ratio and trial duration, the choice of iteration order between loss ratio goals and trial durations can affect the obtained results in subtle ways.
 MLRsearch offers one particular ordering.